dragon-cai/Monte-Carlo-Stock-Simulation/README.md

 ```

 ## Output
 The results of this project include the graphs of the stock's closing price and daily log returns in the last 5 years for context.
 It also outputs a plot of the Monte Carlo model displaying 10,000 future price paths for a stock.
-Specific risk metrics including median simulated price, confidence intervals, value at risk, and probabilities of loss/gain are calculated to quantify the stock's future potential.
+Specific risk metrics will also be calculated, including median simulated price, confidence intervals, value at risk, and probabilities of loss/gain, to quantify the stock's future potential.
 Users can leverage these metrics to assess upside and downside potential, understand risk exposure, and inform investment decisions.

 <img width="1017" height="615" alt="image" src="https://github.com/user-attachments/assets/d9c692fe-a740-42b7-89a0-678529795ae9" />